 That's the mystery.
 If Christ is in you, then it doesn't matter what your skin color is, or what language you speak, or whether you eat rice, or borsch, or pasta.
-If Christ is in you, then you're heading for glory, and if Christ is in you, then you're part of His Body along with men and women, and boys and girls from every people group on this planet.
+If Christ is in you, then you're heading for glory, and if Christ is in you, then you're part of His Body along with men, women, boys, and girls from every people group on this planet.

-But that brings us to a second, related point.
-You see, the fact is, not all the people groups have heard the mystery.
+But that brings us to a related, second point.
+You see, the reality is, not all the people groups have heard the mystery.
 How will they hear?
 Here's how.
-God has not only made a mystery known in the church, but right now...
+Not only has God made known a mystery in the church, but right now...